Soldiers shout out to family and friends for the holidays

-U.S. Army Staff Sgt.
-Kyle Ciballi, left, assistant operations sergeant, and U.S. Army Sgt.
-Brison Woods, right, a wheeled vehicle mechanic, both assigned to the 1st Battalion, 148th Infantry Regiment, 37th Infantry Brigade Combat Team, speak to friends and family back home while mobilized in support of Operation Inherent Resolve.
+U.S. Army 1st Lt.
+Gina Decesare, left, an intelligence collection manager, and U.S. Army 1st Lt.
+Amelia Walker, right, military intelligence company executive officer, both assigned to the 37th Infantry Brigade Combat Team, speak to friends and family back home while mobilized in support of Operation Inherent Resolve.
 (U.S. Army National Guard by Capt.
 Kevin T. Livingston and Staff Sgt.
 Scott Fletcher)

 |Date Taken: